-RedShift Energy, Inc., is developing Hydrogen and Sulfur Recovery Technology (HSRT), an innovative plasma process that dissociates hydrogen sulfide (H2S) into hydrogen and sulfur, without carbon emissions.
-Conventional Claus-based Sulfur Recovery Systems miss the opportunity to recover hydrogen.
-Thermodynamically, H2S is the cheapest source of carbon-free hydrogen when paired with renewable electricity.
-HSRT employs patented modular and scalable systems that retain their economic advantage from upstream to downstream.
-Deploying this disruptive technology will effectively and economically process H2S, while reducing emissions of carbon dioxide from Steam Methane Reforming hydrogen production.
-HSRT will help companies meet ESG goals for Scope 1 and Scope 2 greenhouse gas emissions.
+RedShift Energy, Inc. is developing an innovative plasma process that dissociates hydrogen sulfide (H2S) into hydrogen and sulfur, with no carbon emissions.
+Conventional Claus-based Sulfur Recovery Systems do not recover hydrogen.
+Thermodynamically, H2S is the least expensive source of carbon-free hydrogen when paired with renewable electricity.
+This novel process employs patented modular and scalable systems that retain their economic advantage from upstream to downstream.
+Deploying this disruptive technology will economically process H2S, while reducing emissions of carbon dioxide from Steam Methane Reforming hydrogen production.
+This process will help companies meet ESG goals for Scope 1 and Scope 2 greenhouse gas emissions.

-RedShift Energy, Inc., a privately held, Texas based corporation, is developing Hydrogen and Sulfur Recovery Technology (HSRT), an innovative plasma chemistry process that safely and effectively converts unwanted byproduct of the oil industry, hydrogen sulfide (H2S) into two commercial products – hydrogen and sulfur, without carbon emissions.
-The main operations are at the Warminster, Pennsylvania research and development facility.
+RedShift Energy, Inc., a privately held corporation, is developing an innovative plasma chemistry process that safely and effectively converts an unwanted byproduct of the oil industry, hydrogen sulfide (H2S) into two commercial products – hydrogen and sulfur, without carbon emissions.
+The company's main operations are at the Warminster, Pennsylvania research and development facility.

 Plasma is one of the four major states of matter.
 There is not a sharp boundary between gas and plasma: gas that contains positively and negatively charged particles, ions and electrons, and therefore is electrically conductive, is plasma.
-Therefore, a conventional flame is also plasma.
-Technically, when we control properties of gas with electro-magnetic fields (e.g., in luminescent lamps), we work with plasma.
-Using electricity, it is possible to create plasma with very different properties: for example, hot plasma of electric arc used for welding and cold plasma of luminescent lamps.
-Plasma with temperatures of the molecules from 300K to 3,000 K is good for chemical processes, e.g., ozone production or polymer surface modification.
+When we control properties of gas with electro-magnetic fields, we work with plasma.
+Using electricity, it is possible to create plasma with very different properties: for example, hot plasma of electric arc used for welding and cold plasma in fluorescent lamps.
+Plasma can be used for control of chemical processes.

-Replacing a Claus-based Sulfur Recovery System (SRS) with HSRT, when paired with a renewable source of electricity, will yield a zero-carbon process of recovering hydrogen.
+Replacing a Claus-based Sulfur Recovery System (SRS) with RedShift technology, when paired with a renewable source of electricity, will yield zero-carbon hydrogen.

-When deployed upstream, HSRT helps reduce greenhouse gas emissions by enabling the safe capture of associated gases.
+When deployed upstream, the technology helps reduce greenhouse gas emissions by enabling the safe recovery of associated gases.

 Today, refineries consume 25% of the hydrogen produced worldwide, primarily to remove sulfur from oil products.
 The oil desulfurization process converts sulfur-containing substances and hydrogen to hydrogen sulfide.
 Then, hydrogen sulfide is partially oxidized in the Claus process-based sulfur recovery units to sulfur and water vapor.
-This wastes potential green hydrogen, as hydrogen sulfide is thermodynamically the least expensive source of hydrogen.
+RedShift technology enables the recovery of carbon-free hydrogen from H2S, that is thermodynamically the least expensive source of hydrogen.

-RedShift Energy HSRT is a patented method that builds on forty years of research and development.
-HSRT systems are modular and scalable and retain economic advantage from wellhead to refinery scale.
-A clear opportunity exists for the introduction of this disruptive technology that can effectively and economically process H2S.
+RedShift technology is a proprietary method that builds on forty years of research and development.
+The systems are modular and scalable.
+It is economically viable from wellhead to refinery scale.
+A clear opportunity exists for the introduction of this disruptive technology that can economically process H2S.
 Recovery of carbon-free hydrogen from H2S will result in significant reduction of Scope 1 and Scope 2 greenhouse gas emissions during hydrogen production by steam reforming of hydrocarbons.

-Stable long-term energy efficient operation is due to precisely arranged gaseous dynamics and plasmatron materials.
+Stable long-term energy efficient operation is enabled by precisely arranged gaseous dynamics and plasmatron materials.

-We identified proprietary materials that enable electric arc electrodes to operate for extended periods in H2S atmosphere.
+We identified materials that enable electric arc electrodes to operate for extended periods in H2S atmosphere.